 if you read & write ᏣᎳᎩ:

-This website uses an ’ apostrophe to indicate vowel deletion when writing in ᏣᎳᎩ syllabary.
-The ’ apostrophe will follow a syllabogram (most symbols in a syllabary) to show we will omit that syllabogram’s vowel sound.
-When this occurs, we fully pronounce the 1st of the 2 syllabograms while only dropping the vowel sound of the 2nd, giving us 2 syllabograms that are pronounced only as 1 syllable.
-Uncommonly an ’ apostrophe will be attached to a syllabogram that will front a word when only the consonant of the 1st syllabogram in a word is pronounced.
+Marking for vowel deletion is not standard ᏗᏣᎳᎩ, with perhaps the exception of hymnals, but it can be a helpful tool for learners.
+This website uses an underline to indicate vowel deletion when writing in ᏍᏏᏉᏯ’s Cherokee syllabary.
+Most often this will be found on a syllabogram (most symbols in a syllabary, kind of like a letter) that is following another syllabogram, marking the omission of that 2nd syllabogram’s vowel sound.
+When this occurs, we fully pronounce the 1st syllabogram while dropping only the vowel sound of the 2nd - giving us 2 syllabograms that are pronounced only as 1 closed syllable.
+Uncommonly a written word will begin with an underlined syllabogram.
+This occurs when only the consonant of the 1st syllabogram in a word is pronounced.

-· An example of an ’ apostrophe at the front of the word: Ꮵ’ᏈᏍᏗ, as we pronounce Ꮵ’s consonant sound but not Ꮵ’s vowel sound.
+· An example of vowel deletion at the front of the word: ᏈᏍᏗ, as we pronounce Ꮵ’s consonant sound but not Ꮵ’s vowel sound.

-Using an ’ apostrophe is just one written way we can help learners less familiar with reading ᏣᎳᎩ to be able to more easily read when 2 syllabograms are pronounced only as 1 syllable, or when there is a word begins with a syllabogram that only carries its consonant pronunciation.
-Some older hymnals use a subscript : colon.
-Some language programs use a , comma.
-Sometimes in handwriting people use an _ underline.
-The 2001 “ᏣᎳᎩ ᏗᎧᏃᎩᏍᏗ ᎦᎸᏍᎩ ᎢᏯᏂᏛ ᏧᏃᏪᎳᏅᎯ“ (“Cherokee Hymnal”) published by GBS (Global Bible Society) uses a . period in between the 2 syllabograms pronounced as 1 syllable.
-This website also uses an ’ apostrophe to avoid repeating any commonly used punctuation markers, for ease of legibility, and because leaners ᎠᎴ ᎠᏂᏬᏂᏍᎩ who speak english will already be used to using an ’ apostophe to mark for omissions in writting, like in contractions like the words “they’re” or “ain’t”.
+Notating vowel deletion can help people less familiar with reading ᏣᎳᎩ.
+Underlining to indicate vowel deletion is not standard notation, in fact, there is no standard notation for notating vowel deletion.
+Some older hymnals use a subscript : colon, some language programs use a , comma, sometimes in handwriting people use an _ underline, & the 2001 “ᏣᎳᎩ ᏗᎧᏃᎩᏍᏗ ᎦᎸᏍᎩ ᎢᏯᏂᏛ ᏧᏃᏪᎳᏅᎯ“ (“Cherokee Hymnal”) published by GBS (Global Bible Society) uses a . period in between the 2 syllabograms pronounced as 1 syllable.
+This website uses underlined syllabograms to avoid repeating any commonly used punctuation markers, to avoid a diacritical marker for vowel deletion, & for ease of legibility.

-Optional vowel omission that frequently occurs at the end of words in casual speech won’t have an ’ apostrophe due to their more optional nature & high predictability.
+Optional vowel omission that frequently occurs at the end of words in colloquial (casual daily speech) spoken ᏣᎳᎩ won’t be noted due to their more optional nature & high predictability.

 Syllabogram is a fancy word for most of the symbols in a syllabary.
 It’s kind of like how an alphabet has symbols called letters.
 Every symbol in the ᏣᎳᎩ syllabary is a syllabogram, except for Ꮝ. Ꮝ isn’t a syllabogram since it isn’t pronounced as a complete syllable on its own and it will always be attached to a syllabogram.
 If you’re very curious to what you could call or classify Ꮝ as, one may call Ꮝ a "segmental grapheme”.